-I just recently became an Independent contributor for Netflix life after six months with Hulu Watcher and interning at Coffee House Writers for a year, working on honing my writing skills.
-Applying the skills and lessons I learned through my years of schooling.
+I just recently became an contributing writer for 1428 Elm Street.
+I am currently a contributing writer with Netflix life which includes Hulu Watcher, Disney Plus and HBO.
+I interned at Coffee House Writers for a year, working on honing my writing skills.

 I have had articles published on Vocal.media and Digital Fox Media.
-I have had poetry published on Spillwords.com and a couple of short stories published on the online magazine Aphelion.
+I have had poetry published on Spillwords.com.
+Short stories published on the online magazine Aphelion and a short story published in anthology titled "Elements of Horror: Fire" as well as short stories published in two other anthologies under Verona Winn.

 I'm working on expanding my skills and knowledge writing short stories and novels in the horror genre, and maybe a thriller here or there, but right now, I'm having fun writing and learning while gaining experience as a writer.